ahobobo/table-taker/content/blog/on-brainstorming.md

 +++

 New and up and coming GMs can sometimes be a little worried about adventure writing.
-I myself don't consider myself to be much of a writer.
+I myself am not much of a writer.
 I don't make stories or even think I have the most creative mind.
 Ideas don't just spring up out of nowhere.

 One thing that has helped me a BUNCH is the idea of brainstorming before you get to writing.